 - Disorder courses, which teach you to diagnose and treat conditions ranging from dysphagia to motor speech disorders

-- Clinical practicums, which give you the opportunity to work directly with both children and adults at clinical sites near your community and during two four-day immersions in New York City
+- Clinical practicums and field placements, which give you the opportunity to work directly with both children and adults at clinical sites near your community and during two four-day immersions in New York City

 - Electives, which enable you to tailor your academic journey to the subject areas that interest you most

 If your academic background is in a field other than communication sciences and disorders, you may need to take up to 14 foundation credits.
 Like the graduate-level courses, all foundation courses are available online.
 View our course descriptions page to learn more.